xue85/End-to-End-License-Plate-Recognition-and-Barrier-Control-System/README.md

    Configure camera settings in config/camera.yaml.
    Set up barrier control parameters in config/barrier.yaml.

-## Data Management
-The system supports API data integration, allowing for seamless connection with other systems for data analysis and monitoring.
-For more details on API integration, refer to the API Documentation.

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute to this project, please follow these steps:
 1.Fork the repository.